nealenssle/nealenssle.github.io/pages/quotes.md

 "No one in the brief history of computing has ever written a piece of perfect software.
 It's unlikely that you'll be the first." &ndash; _Andy Hunt_

+"Some of the best programming is done on paper, really.
+Putting it into the computer is just a minor detail." &ndash; _Max Kanat-Alexander_

 <br />
 <hr /><br />